pauleon2/pruning-nn/README.md

 # pruning-nn

-Code and results for my bachelor thesis about Pruning of Fully-connected feed-forward Neural Networks (FFN) using pyTorch
+Code for my bachelor thesis about Pruning of Fully-connected feed-forward Neural Networks (FFN) using pyTorch

 ----------